leon-jszoldra/light_md_viewer/README.md

 # <img src="linux/md-viewer.png" width="36" height="36"> Light MD Viewer

 A single-file Markdown viewer and editor.
-Double-click a `.md` file and it opens rendered in your browser - with a built-in editor, live preview, and save-back-to-disk support.
+Opens `.md` files rendered in your browser - with a built-in editor, live preview, and save-back-to-disk support.
 No dependencies beyond Python 3.

 ![screenshot](docs/screenshot.png)